1945 (2022 film): Release

 1945 was released theatrically on 7 January 2022.
 Earlier, the film was scheduled to be released on 24 January 2020.
 However, owing to financial differences between the producer and the lead actor, its release was delayed indefinitely.
 Later, it was scheduled to release on 31 December 2021 before moving to the present date.

 The Tamil version was premiered directly on the streaming platform Astro Vaanavil in mid-2022.

-Critical Reception
+Critical reception

-Pinkvilla gave the film a rating of 1.5/5 and wrote "The film is undone by the inadequate background music and the frivolous graphics.The Britishers are trigger-happy antagonists who behave more like the underwritten villains of mass masala movies..Srivathsan Nadadhur of OTTplay gave 1 out of 5 stars and wrote that "945 is a film that's best erased from your memories.
+Srivathsan Nadadhur of OTTplay gave 1 out of 5 stars and wrote that "1945 is a film that's best erased from your memories.
 Just behave it didn't even release or exist and you're still not going to miss much.
 Don't get misled by the big names.
 The only thing big about the film is that it's one giant bore."